 In some cases, the hissing may worsen if you try to intervene.
 Rather than understanding what the cat is trying to communicate in this way, it is better to leave them alone and wait until they feel more comfortable.
 Of course, if they are being aggressive while they hiss at you, you must recognize this behavior and stop engaging with them.

 How to Handle a Cat Hissing at You

 If your cat is hissing at you when you are home, there are steps that you can take to try to help the situation.
 If you have recently moved into a new home, it may take some time for your cat to get used to its new territory.
-If this is the case, try to provide some time for your cat to adjust before you bring them back into your home.
+If this is the case, try to provide time for your cat to adjust before bringing them back into your home.

 Is It OK to Discipline a Cat for Hissing?

 Don’t try to discipline your feline friend for hissing at you if you want to get accomplished.
 It may be a way that they are trying to communicate with you, but it may also be another way that they are trying to protect themselves from being hurt or intimidated.
 If you are right in front of the cat and they have just hissed at you, try not to get frightened and give them plenty of space as a form of comfort.
 If they continue, you may have to try again later.

 Sometimes your cat will hiss at you a few times and then ignore it.
 It could mean that they are beginning to realize that you are not something they should be afraid of, or it could just be a way for them to let you know that the hissing was an attempt to communicate something important.

 What Humans Can Learn from Cat Hissing